 Debugging File Type (MIME) Associations

-I’m having less and less time to blog and write stuff lately, so it’s a good oppertunity to catch up with old thing I did.
-Back in the happy days I used Gentoo, one of irritating issues I faced was messed up file type associations.
-MIME type for some files was recognized incorrectly, and as a result, KDE offered to open files with unsuitable applications.
-In order to debug it I wrote a small python script which would help me debug the way KDE applications are associated with MIME types and what MIME type is inferred form each file.
+I’m having less and less time to blog and write stuff lately, so it’s a good opportunity to catch up with old things I did.
+Back in the happy days when I used Gentoo, one of the irritating issues I faced was messed-up file type associations.
+The MIME type for some files was recognized incorrectly, and as a result, KDE offered to open files with unsuitable applications.
+In order to debug it, I wrote a small Python script that would help me debug the way KDE applications are associated with MIME types and what MIME type is inferred from each file.

-The script does so by querying the KMimeType and KMimeTypeTrader.
+The script does so by querying KMimeType and KMimeTypeTrader.
 The script does 3 things:

-• Given a MIME type, show it’s hierarchy and a list of applications associated with it.
+• Given a MIME type, show its hierarchy and a list of applications associated with it.

-• Given an applications, list all MIME types it’s associated with
+• Given an application, list all MIME types it’s associated with.

 • Given a file, show its MIME type (and also the accuracy, which allows one to know why that MIME type was selected, although I admit that in the two years since I wrote it, I forgot how it works :))

 The script is pasted below.
-I hope someone that still fiddles with less than standard installations, will find it helpful.
+I hope someone who still fiddles with less-than-standard installations will find it helpful.

 Continue reading Debugging File Type (MIME) Associations